-Top Speed: After finding a small stretch of deserted road in Woodside, I was able to easily hit 45 MPH safely.
-Given that the weather is currently 32F and still having knobby tires, I will opt to do a top speed run once the weather gets better, and also planning to purchase road tires or PMT slicks.
+Top Speed: After finding a slight stretch of a deserted road in Woodside, I could easily hit 45 MPH safely.
+Given that the weather is currently 32F and still have knobby tires, I will opt to do a top-speed run once the weather gets better, and also planning to purchase road tires or PMT slicks.

 UPDATED TOP SPEED:

 Today I was able to do a speed run with my friend Karem.
-He took his Thunder, I took out the Ultra 2 with the brand speed damper installed.
+He took his Thunder; I took out the Ultra 2 with the brand new speed damper installed.

 My key takeaway is the Ultra 2 can get to 45 easy, and climb up to 55 MPH.

-Once you get to 45, thats when the adrenaline is dumped and things get dicey.
-After hitting +55 MPH for the first time, I’m set on not trying this again until I get PMTs tires and find a better stretch of runway.
-The Ultra 2’s torque and acceleration to 45 MPH is more than enough speed for me, especially since the pot hill riddled roads in New York City are not ideal for high speed riding.
+Once you get to 45, that’s when the adrenaline is dumped, and things get dicey.
+After hitting +55 MPH for the first time, I’m set on not trying this again until I get PMT’s tires and find a better stretch of runway.
+The Ultra 2’s torque and acceleration of 45 MPH are more than enough speed for me, especially since the pothole-riddled roads in New York City are not ideal for high-speed riding.

-For the speed demons, I’m sure you can get past 55 and into 60’s with the right conditions, warm weather, road tires, full charge, and a long stretch of runway.
-If you try this out, please be safe, know your roads, and for sure wear protective gear, I had 4 close calls with bumps and large pots holes, and could have easily wiped out at 50 MPH.
+For the speed demons, I’m sure you can get past 55 and into the ’60s with the right conditions, warm weather, road tires, full charge, and a long stretch of runway.
+If you try this out, please be safe, know your roads, and wear protective gear; I had four close calls with bumps and giant potholes and could have easily wiped out at 50 MPH.

 I’ll release a video on top speed in the near future, make sure to subscribe to my youtube channel in the meantime.